105 Health and Medical – General

 Images

-Bio-Image Search (Various CC licences) by various.
+Bio-Image Search by various (various CC licences) .

 This data, from Stanford University School of Medicine, enables discovery of biomedical images, aggregated from many image sources, with Public Domain and Creative Commons licences.
 Results are displayed in four groups, from broadest reuse rights to most limited reuse rights.